yuz260-sudo/BIMM143_Github_YTZhu/README.md

 - Class 19 [Mini Project: Investigating Pertussis Resurgence](https://github.com/yuz260-sudo/BIMM143_Github_YTZhu/blob/main/Class19/Class19.md)
 - Class 20 [GitHub pages, online portfolio completion, GitHub copilot]
 <br>

-Class 13 was canceled due to Veterans Day holiday; Class 18 was canceled due to Thanksgiving holiday
+Class 01, Class 02 and Class 03 are about basic database searching, which did not yield R Quarto Documents Class 13 was canceled due to Veterans Day holiday; Class 18 was canceled due to Thanksgiving holiday Class 15, Class 16 and Class 20 are about Unix and Github, which did not yield R Quarto Documents